DeepGraphLearning/torchprotein-site/_pages/tutorial_4.md

 task = tasks.Unsupervised(model, graph_construction_model=graph_construction_model)
 ```

-Now we can starting pretraining.
+Now we can start pre-training.
 We set up an optimizer for our model, and put everything together into an Engine instance.
-It takes about 5 minutes to train the model for 10 epochs on this pretraining task.
+It takes about 5 minutes to train the model for 10 epochs on this pre-training task.
 We finally save the model weights at the last epoch.

 ```python
 from torchdrug import core